AIMYII/Mega-Man-Acid-Tile-Investigator-Python/README.md

 This software is intended to be used in the Mega man games.
 But it can be used elsewhere

-C++ version of the project: [Github respository](https://github.com/AIMYII/Mega-Man-Acid-Tile-Investigator/tree/master)
+C++ version of the project: [Github respository](https://github.com/AIMYII/Mega-Man-Acid-Tile-Investigator/tree/master) - Public archive

+C# version of the project: [Github respository](https://github.com/AIMYII/https://github.com/AIMYII/Mega-Man-Acid-Tile-Investigator-CSharp/tree/master)

 __Instructions:__